echeran/smile-of-murugan/webbook/chapter05.md

 love (see detailed discussion later). *Akam* proper is subdivided into five erotic situations, five phases of love, which are matched with the physiographic regions; these are the five *tiṇais*.
-Our *tiṇai* is called *kuṟiňci* or "lovers union", appropriate to the mountainous region.
+Our *tiṇai* is called *kuṟiñci* or "lovers union", appropriate to the mountainous region.

 How can we tell?